by Anders Hansson

 The muscles of the fingers are located in the upper part of the forearm.
 You can thus only gain a little by finding a way to press the button with the upper arm muscles as they are located only a little closer to the brain (but also consider the possibility of the startle reflex).

 The starting block sensors detect the extension movements of the legs.
 They are, however, preceded by movements initiated by the shoulder muscles.
-The first visible observation of a start is therefore the release of the hands from the track.
+The first visible observations of a start are a small raise of the head & shoulders followed by the release of the hands from the track.

 5. Time to produce the muscular response